 Now you need to find out whose account was hacked. therefore you need to inspect your outbound mailqueue.

-Goto Administration / View the outbound SMTP queue/
+As an aide user, Goto Administration / View the outbound SMTP queue/

 The Jobs waiting for further processing: table shows you probably a huge list of mail jobs being processed.
 The Sender Column should show you who is the one that was hacked.
 Contact this person, and tell him he has to clear the situation on his system.
 Right now its probably a good idea to change his password.